Charge Management

 Clear Reporting for Reimbursement and Settlement

-• Recovering energy costs from partner fleets
+• Recover energy costs from partner fleets

-• Providing evidence for PTA reimbursement workflows
+• Provide documentation for PTA reimbursement workflows

-• Generating income during low utilisation periods
+• Generate additional income during low utilisation periods

 Key Functionalities